hormozhalimi/python_exe/readme.txt

 Stuck?
 Get a hint
 Revenue:
 7.
-Carly really wants to make sure that Carly’s Clippers is a profitable endeavor.
+Carly really wants to make sure that Carlyâ€™s Clippers is a profitable endeavor.
 She first wants to know how much revenue was brought in last week.

 Create a variable called total_revenue and set it to 0.